Gas and Fees

 Hedera System Contract Gas

 Hedera system contract gas fees apply only when using a native Hedera service.
-They are calculated by converting the transaction cost in USD to gas using a set conversion rate.
-After calculating the base gas cost, a 20% surcharge was added for overhead and variations in gas usage.
+They are calculated by converting the transaction cost in USD to gas using a set conversion rat, then adding 20% surcharge was added for overhead and variations in gas usage.

 Example: For a $0.10 transaction with a conversion rate of 1,000,000 gas per USD: